OC/OVAG Veterinary Workshop

 The OC/OVAG Veterinary Workshops focus on all aspects of captive orangutan care, with a special emphasis on the detection and treatment of tuberculosis (TB).
 A joint program between OC and Chembio Diagnostics Systems Inc. provided large caches of PrimaTB STAT-PAK test kits to each of the facilities as part of a large-scale tuberculosis study, and each delegate was instructed in the proper use and interpretation of the results.
 The PrimaTB STAT-PAK testing kits are considered useful in the detection of tuberculosis in primates, a severe respiratory disease that can prove deadly.

-The focus of the OC Veterinary Workshops remain the practical sessions, presentations, roundtables, and break-out groups that make the workshop so valuable.
+The focus of the OC/OVAG Veterinary Workshops remain the practical sessions, presentations, roundtables, and break-out groups that make the workshop so valuable.
 There, veterinarians who often work alone under extreme duress get a chance to pose questions and tackle hypothetical scenarios that might otherwise get overlooked.
 They also establish friendships and alliances that strengthen the orangutan conservation community as a whole.

 At the OC 2009 Veterinary Workshop, the delegates took the bold step of forming the Orangutan Veterinary Advisory Group (OVAG), which quickly became a forum for issues such as contraception, reintroduction, diseases, euthanasia, laboratory politics and other hot-button topics.
 In this way, the OC/OVAG Veterinary Workshops have helped build a community of veterinary healthcare experts that stands strongest when it stands together.